-This course introduces concepts in inferential statistics and builds on Statistics I by reviewing more in depth how to apply the basic concepts acquired in the previous course for statistical analysis of data in the context of Infant Mental Health and Developmental Disorders research.
+This course introduces concepts in inferential statistics and builds on Statistics I by reviewing more in depth how to apply the basic concepts acquired in the previous course for statistical analysis of data in the context of infant mental health and neurodiversity research.
 It introduces students to the use of computers for advanced data analysis (e.g., multiple regression, analysis of variance, factor analysis).